 I've tried my best to keep them all separated and in their historical places, and have even given them nicknames that help keep fathers and sons (and mothers and daughters for that matter) straight.
 No disrepect is intended, and it does help distinguish one from another of the same name.
 And truly, if you see where I've perpetuated any confusion by attaching a spouse or action to someone that is inaccurate, I appreciate your letting me know.

-The owner of several plantations already including some along the Ashley River, Col. Charles bought Snee Farm plantation (715 acres at the time of purchase) in 1754 and soon afterward built a house there.
-Today about 90 percent of the Colonel's Snee Farm plantation has been developed for suburban residential use.
+The owner of several plantations already, including some along the Ashley River, Col. Charles Pickney bought Snee Farm plantation (715 acres at the time of purchase) on Sept.
+17, 1754, from the widow of John Allen and soon afterward built a house there.
+A favorite family seat, the Pinckneys grew rice and indigo, and later sea island cotton.
+Snee Farm was listed on the National Register of Historic Places in 1873, though today about 90 percent of it has been developed for suburban residential use.